 On the side, for no pay whatsoever, I paint 28mm miniatures, experiment with food, and crash in front of the occasional video game (my latest grinds have been XCOM: Enemy Unknown and ARK: Survival Evolved, but I’ve got a dog’s age worth of hours in Skyrim, too.)

 I also write a lot.
 Usually it’s tweets, but sometimes I blog about stuff that is important.
 Or at least important to me.
 Or maybe just distracting, and I’m blogging my thoughts in order to get them off of my plate so I can get some work done.
 This site is going to be a veritable treasure trove of that stuff.
 Some of it will probably embarrass me.

 On the completely non-embarrassing front, I’m the very happy husband to Sandra Tayler, and we’re the parents of four.
 I am a Mormon, a cat-owner, and a home-owner (though it can be argued that the cat owns the house, paperwork notwithstanding.)

 But who am I really?
-Beyond the things I make, and the people I love (and the cat who demands my fealty), beyond the physical features and the conglomeration of organic molecules I’ve bound up in my 46-year quest to forestall entropy, who am I?
+Beyond the things I make, and the people I love (and the cat who demands my fealty), beyond the physical features and the conglomeration of organic molecules I’ve bound up in my 49-year quest to forestall entropy, who am I?

 Seriously?
 How can I answer that?
 Look, the best I can do is say that I have been all of the Howards who wrote these journal entries, and each of them was a stage along the long, transformative path to the me of the now.
 And I’m just the latest stage.
-Anyway, if you want to read the blog and meet all those other guys, be my guest.
+If you want to read the blog and meet all those other guys, be my guest.

 Be warned, though: they’re not me.
 And neither is the guy who wrote this…